SurveyMonkey/public_api_docs/includes/_collectors.md

 ------ | ------- | -------
-status | Collector status: 'open' or 'closed'| String-ENUM id | Collector id | String type | Collector type: 'weblink' or 'email' | String-ENUM name | Name of the collector | String thank_you_message | Message for thank you page | String disqualification_message | Message for disqualification page | String
+status | Collector status: 'open' or 'closed'| String-ENUM id | Collector id | String survey_id | ID of the survey the collector belongs to | String type | Collector type: 'sms', 'weblink' or 'email' | String-ENUM name | Name of the collector | String thank_you_message | Message for thank you page | String disqualification_message | Message for disqualification page | String